kieran/sauron/README.md

 ![image](https://user-images.githubusercontent.com/3444/121965064-7898a900-cd3a-11eb-9e3a-3b98022354f9.png)

 My theory is that these little temperature spikes line up with the fridge compressor turning on.
 (The sensor is currently on top of the fridge)

+ℹ️ **UPDATE: Pretty sure that was the case - I moved the sensor and the temp smoothed out**